Relintai/pandemonium_engine/README.md

 WIP:

 - The class internals still need to be implemented.
+- It needs to check for inheritance too.
 - Their api needs to be fleshed out.
 Like constructors etc need to be done.
 - Still needs better gdscript support.
 It needs proper export keyword.
 Maybe it could receive some custom syntax.
 - Needs inspector plugins.